 Remove old reports after uploading (optional)

-Flags must be lowercase, alphanumeric, and not exceed 45 characters
+Flags must be lowercase, alphanumeric, periods, or hyphens and not exceed 45 characters

 Only lowercase, alphanumeric values are accepted.